aditya-me13/aditya-me13.github.io/_pages/about.md

 About Me:
 -----
-I am a Sophomore at one of the most decorated technological insttitutes: Indian Institute of Technology Gandhinagar, in Computer Science and Engineering Department.
+I am a Sophomore at one of the most decorated technological institutes: **Indian Institute of Technology Gandhinagar**, in Computer Science and Engineering Department.

 - 🔭 I am currently strengthening my grip at Machine Learning solutions to real life problems, along side exploring Software Developement and Hardware Implementation on Computer Architecture.
 In a nutshell EXPLORING.
 - 🌱 My deep interest also lies in Data Science and Digital Signal Processing Domains of Computer Science.